dosemu2/dosemu2/doc/README.txt

    running an extra update thread).

-   If you really think that this is the cause of your problem, you might try to play with veut.max_max_len in env/video/n_X.c, near line 2005.
+   If you really think that this is the cause of your problem, you might try to play with veut.max_max_len in env/video/render.c.
 This variable limits the amount of video memory that is updated during one timer interrupt.
 This way you can dramatically reduce the load of screen updates, but at the same rate reduce your display quality.

    Gamma correction works in both 4 and 8 bit modes.
-As the dosemu.conf parser doesn't support float values, it must be specified as a percentage value: gamma 100 = gamma 1.0.
+It must be specified as a float value, e.g. $_X_gamma=(1.0).
 Higher values give brighter graphics, lower make them darker.
-Reasonable values are within a range of 50 ...
-200.
+Reasonable values are within a range of 0.5 ...
+2.0.

    You can specify the video memory size that the VGA emulator should use in dosemu.conf.
 The value will be rounded up to the nearest 256 kbyte